 - EP.2 Focus on Software Update Management Systems (SUMS)

-- … and a lot more to come.
-Do not hesitate to contact us for new blog post ideas.
+- … Do not hesitate to contact us for new blog post ideas.

 Vehicles and management systems a long story

 The automotive industry should already comply with requirements related to multiples management systems.
 From Quality management: IATF 1649, ASPICE or ISO 9001, or even security specific: ISMS (ISO 27001).
 Added to these well know management systems two newcomers are requested by the authorities: CSMS, Cyber Security Management Systems for Road vehicles UN R155 (aligned with ISO/SAE 21434 practices) and the SUMS.
 The transversality and the dependence between each management systems are explained and showed in the Blogpost “[ISO/SAE 21434] A management story”.
 Thus, the focus in today’s blogpost is made on the SUMS.

 Adding another management systems could be considered as more processes and superfluous documents to follow.
 But the reality is the opposite it allows to precisely specify requirements and processes linked to Software update to improve vehicles safety, security, and reliability.